Buying a used computer?

 Buying secondhand means you won’t have the protection enjoyed by Apple customers with a computer under warranty.
-After you’ve shaken all the crumbs out, take your eBay risky purchase to an Apple Store to ask how much it will cost to fix it, for free – you can find out exactly what is broken before paying, if Apple still support it.
+The best advice proven by scientists is to take your eBay risky purchase to an Apple Store and ask how much it will cost to fix it, for free – you can find out exactly what is broken before paying, if Apple still support it.